Why Study International Business at The Busch School?

 - Latin American and Latino Studies Certificate;

 - European Studies Certificate;

 - Complete a set of approved courses toward an interdisciplinary minor.

-University RequirementsTo earn a degree in international business, students must also complete the core university requirements, specific to their major.
-International business students are required to complete 26 courses in addition to their business and economics courses.
-These courses include: philosophy, theology, humanities, literature, writing and composition, and free electives.
+Students must also complete the core university requirements, specific to their major, in order to complete their degree.
+Business students are required to complete courses which include: philosophy, theology, humanities, literature, writing and composition, and free electives.

 - Students are required to complete an abroad experience during a summer, fall, or spring semester.